Baquara/GeneralInterviewQuestions/README.md

 Database normalization is the process of organizing data into tables and columns in a way that minimizes redundancy and improves data integrity.
 To normalize a database, you first need to understand its structure and how the data is related.
 Once you have a good understanding of the data, you can then start to work on organizing it into tables and columns.

-Write the step by step process.

-There is no one-size-fits-all answer to this question, as the steps involved in database normalization will vary depending on the specific database and its structure.
-However, in general, the steps involved in database normalization are as follows:
+In general, the steps involved in database normalization are as follows:

 1. Analyze the structure of the database and identify the relationships between the data.